abandroid/cm-sms/README.md

 ## Symfony integration

-Register the Symfony bundle int the kernel.
+Register the Symfony bundle in the kernel.

 ```php
 // app/AppKernel.php